cse110-sp24-group22/cse110-sp24-group22/admin/cipipeline/garlic.md

 - Description\
   JSDocs will generate a doc webpage for our project.
 But devs **must** annotate their code correctly for JSDocs to compile.
 Enforcing it when coding.

+## Manual Code Review
+- Status: `Active`
+- Using: GitHub
+- Triggered: Pull Request
+- Requirements to pass: `manual`
+- Description\
+  After splitting into small working groups, there will be code reviewers in each group.
+They will handle PR reviews within the group.
+Aaron will be reviewing when the branch is merging to `main`.

 ## Maintainability
 - Status: `Active`
 - Using: CodeClimate